bcgov/sso-docs/docs/FAQs/css-app.md

 ## Can I assign roles before a user logs in for the first time?

 Yes.
-[CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) can search users from both Keycloak and the identity provider directory, which lets you pre-import and assign roles before the user's first login for IDIR and Azure IDIR integrations.
+[CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) can search users from both Keycloak and the identity provider directory, which lets you pre-import and assign roles before the user's first login for IDIR and IDIR - MFA integrations.

----

-## What is the `idpHint` for BC Services Card?

-For BC Services Card integrations, the `idpHint` is the same value as the client ID, which is stored in the downloaded Installation JSON under `resource`.

 ---